kikotc/glat/README.md

 In modern dev teams, multiple developers and agents work in parallel, but they work in isolation.
 An agent on Developer B's machine has no idea about the uncommitted local changes Developer A is currently making.
 GLAT bridges this gap by silently syncing local uncommitted changes to a shared semantic memory pool, empowering agents to collaborate across machines before a single commit is ever made.

+## Status

+This is the original hackathon prototype of GLAT.

+We’re still building on the idea after the hackathon, but active development has moved to a separate repository.
+We’re keeping this repo public as the first version of the project and a snapshot of where it started.

 ## ✨ Key Features
 * **Autonomous Background Sync:** Automatically detects file saves, extracts the exact `git diff`, and tracks new files without user intervention.
 * **AI Summarization:** Uses Google's **Gemini 2.5 Flash** to translate noisy syntax diffs into human-readable logical intents.